x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/journaling.md

 2. **On-premises to cloud**: Once when on-premises journals and once when the cloud journals.
 This can be prevented by implementing the PreventDupJournaling flight in a tenant.

->3.
-Cloud to OnPrem: After cloud has journaled, then on-prem journaled.
+3. **Cloud to on-premises**: After the cloud has journaled, on-premises journals.
 We cannot prevent this scenario.

 Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://docs.microsoft.com/answers/topics/office-exchange-server-itpro.html) or [Exchange Online Protection](https://social.technet.microsoft.com/forums/forefront/home?forum=FOPE).